Is the keto diet the best for weight loss?

 However, there isn’t enough long term information about

 whether this weight loss is maintained.
-People tend to regain some weight after
+People tend to regain weight after

 a while.
-So more research would be needed.
-And the people in the studies we do have find it difficult to stick to the keto diet.
-By the end of the studies, some
+And the people in the studies find it difficult to stick to the keto diet often going over the 50g daily carb allowance.

 While the keto diet can lead to weight loss, there are many